ezakhar/help/en/basics/templates.md

 ![Create activity using template](https://content.staminity.com/assets/images/_new/methodology/activity-for-2-athletes.gif)

 > We would like to illustrate effect of the "Recalculate based on LT" attribute.
-Let's assume that a coach has a template of an activity with the intensity set at the level of 80% of the HR LT.
+Let's assume that a coach has a template of an activity with the intensity set at the level of 80% of the LTHR.
 Using this template, the coach creates an activity for an athlete 1 with LT 170.
 When filling in task, he adds another two athletes "Athlete 2" and "Athlete 3" who have different LT levels.
 >
 > The table shows intensity of the athletes' 1,2, and 3 activities depending on the value of the "Recalculate based on LT" attribute.